kammitama5/kammitama5.github.io/_posts/2017-5-7-Sunday-May-7th.md

 ## This is from a robotics workshop taught by Architecture Grad school students (2013-2014)
-- I was learning about woodworking/ welding and machining, and stumbled upon this really neat place that was using 3D modelling software for architecture to make robots out of acrylic
+- I was learning about woodworking/ welding and machining, and stumbled upon [this really neat place](http://www.somewheresomething.com/) that was using 3D modelling software for architecture to make robots out of acrylic.
+It was a really cool spot (they even had black-smithing next door!) where all these makers were contained (one guy made himself a 6 foot x 6 foot 3D printer), but the building was later sold and bought by the Agassis (yep, the tennis players) to start a school.

 - Motor on bottom for side to side motion, and one on arm for up and down.